 This website is owned by FRAMEGAME LIMITED and our registered office is at Unit 1 Burley Court, Kirkstall Road, Leeds, LS4 2AR and we are a ‘data controller’ for the purposes of the Data Protection Act 1998 and as of 25 May 2018, the General Data Protection Regulation (‘GDPR’) as applicable the “Legislation”, where we control the purposes for which we process your personal information.
 We take the appropriate measures to comply with the Legislation.

 Any questions about our data protection policy or how we handle your personal data should be addressed to Alex Koi (See Contact information below.)

 Personal information provided by you

-We collect personal information about you (such as your name, address and contact details such as email address), when you make an enquiry via our website or by phone, when you buy services from us, or when we buy goods or services from you.
+We collect personal information about you, such as your name and contact details such as email address and phone number, when you make an enquiry via our website or by phone, when you buy services from us, or when we buy goods or services from you.

 Personal information provided by third parties

 We may receive information about you from credit agencies if it is necessary to assist us in providing you with requested services and which we will add to the information we already hold in order to supply you with our services.